 The best life insurance companies change every year.
-How can you be so sure you’re choosing the top life insurance carrier for you and your family?
+How can you be so sure you’re choosing the top life insurance carrier for you and your family in 2017?

 It can be overwhelming to search for the best life insurance policy.
 At first, you can’t decide what type you need, and once you make a decision, you have to go find the best company to satisfy your needs and wants.